fenago/machine-learning-with-scikit-learn/Chapter06/Lab_6.md

 The output of the preceding code indicates that a maximum depth of 1 and a minimum number of samples at the leaf node of 0.02 are the best parameters for this data.
-We can use these optimal parameters and construct a new decision tree using thefollowingcode:
+We can use these optimal parameters and construct a new decision tree using the following code:

 ```
 #Extracting the best parameters